mr-niels-christensen/environment-scotland-dot-rural/docs/md/intro.md

 _Extending the refined search_: Explained in https://github.com/mr-niels-christensen/environment-scotland-dot-rural/blob/master/docs/md/add-item-refine-search.md

+`reset-metrics`: How to remove all existing metrics and start from scratch.
+This may be useful when going from a test phase into a production phase, in case the test metrics are not desirable.

 ### Development blog

 Some of the underlying technologies have been discussed in blog posts on https://semanticwebrecipes.wordpress.com/